farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_Retention_Tags_Policies.md

 14. Leave the **Data lifecycle management** tab open in your Edge browser as you will create another retentio policy in the next task.

-### Task 3 – Create a retention policy to retain emails for all users
+### Task 3 – Create an email retention policy for all users

 Once testing has concluded, Holly wants to preserve the content of all Exchange Online mailboxes from deletion for 5 years after the last modification.
 You must create a retention policy with this setting.